dxdxdt/rsrca/README.md

   vulnerable to the attack

 Fire up Wireshark or tcpdump, observe the behaviour of the servers.
 The use of IPv6 fragment indicates possible Microsoft DNS.
-Yes, fucking Windows fragments UDP packets!
-IPv6 UDP packets!

 ![alt text](doc/image-3.png)
 ![alt text](doc/image-2.png)